 Tax Sale Coordination and Prevention Services

-Tax Sale Coordination and Prevention Services assist homeowners in avoiding tax sale and in understanding and navigating the tax sale process.
+Tax Sale Coordination and Prevention Services assists homeowners in avoiding tax sale and understanding and navigating the tax sale process.

 What is a Tax Sale?